gestom/whycon-orig/README.md

 ##WhyCon - an efficient marker-based localization system for

 ###What is WhyCon-orig ?
-WhyCon-orig is a minimalistic version of the <a href="http://www.youtube.com/watch?v=KgKrN8_EmUA">WhyCon</a> localization system.

-_WhyCon_ is a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.
+_WhyCon_ is a version of a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.
-These characteristics allow its use as an alternative to more expensive localization systems available.
 The system is capable of efficient real-time detection and precise position estimation of several circular markers in a video stream.
 It can be used both off-line, as a source of ground-truth for robotics experiments, or on-line as a component of robotic systems that require real-time, precise position estimation.
 _WhyCon_ is meant as an alternative to widely used and expensive localization systems.
 It is fully open-source.
+_WhyCon-orig_ is WhyCon's original, minimalistic version that was supposed to be ROS and openCV independent.

 | WhyCon example application (video)  | Scenario description |